kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

   bash ./kpt-set.sh
   ```

-Everytime you change envrionment variables, make sure you run the command above to apply
+Everytime you change environment variables, make sure you run the command above to apply
 kpt setter change to all packages.
 Otherwise, kustomize build will not be able to pick up
 new changes.